-- Nutrition (SNAP, Meals on Wheels, Congregate Meals for older adults)
+- Nutrition (inc. SNAP outreach, Meals on Wheels, and Congregate meals)

 - Housing and shelter

 - Asset development and financial literacy

 - Energy and heating assistance

 - Job training

 - Early childhood care and education

 Through a holistic, comprehensive, multigenerational approach, CAAs work with those in need to plan, achieve, and maintain a realistic path to short and long-term economic self-sufficiency and success.